Permanent Standing Committees

 There are three permanent Standing Committees specified in the constitution.

-This committee is chaired by the Vice-President, University and External Affairs and advises Council on matters of general concern to the University community, including relations with the Provincial and Federal Governments.
-It cooperates with other campus organizations and campus unions and maintains contacts with activities at other universities in Canada through the Canadian Association of University Teachers (CAUT) and Ontario Confederation of University Faculty Associations (OCUFA).
+This committee is chaired by the Vice-President, University and External Affairs (UEA) and advises Council on matters of general concern to the University community, including government relations.
+It cooperates with other campus organizations and the Canadian Association of University Teachers (CAUT) and Ontario Confederation of University Faculty Associations (OCUFA).

 Other Standing Committees

 This committee advises Council on all matters related to the University's Policy on Appointments.
-This includes procedures for hiring, promotion, tenure, and dismissal, encompassing all faculty and librarian ranks, including tenure stream, teaching stream, contractually limited, visiting, and adjunct appointments.
+This includes procedures for hiring, promotion, tenure, and dismissal.

-This committee advises Council on all matters pertaining to equity and diversity – including gender, race, sexual orientation, ability – and assists UTFA in developing policy and approaches to pay equity, employment equity, sexual harassment, other forms of harassment, personal safety, and accessibility.
+This committee advises Council on all matters pertaining to equity, diversity, and inclusion and assists UTFA in developing approaches to pay equity, employment and compensation equity, harassment, personal safety, and accommodation.

-This committee advises Council on all matters pertaining to budget and expenditures.
+This committee is chaired by the Treasurer; it advises Council on all matters pertaining to budget and expenditures.

-This committee advises Council on all matters related to the concerns of academic librarians and the profession at the University of Toronto.
+This committee advises Council on all matters related to the concerns of academic librarians and the profession at U of T.

-This committee advises Council on all matters related to promoting faculty participation in UTFA.
+This committee advises Council on all matters related to promoting membership engagement with and participation in UTFA.

-This committee advises Council on all matters related to the concerns of retired members of the faculty, professional librarians, or research associates.
+This committee advises Council on all matters related to the concerns of retired members of the faculty and academic librarians.

 In addition to these standing committees, Council may also establish ad hoc committees as it requires.